 Christina is a senior associate in the firm’s Dispute Resolution group.

-- Successfully obtaining summary judgment for a commodity trader in claim for US$10m against an underwriter in relation to its failure to make payment under a performance bond.
+- Successfully obtaining summary judgment for a commodity trader in a claim for US$10m against an underwriter in relation to its failure to make payment under a performance bond.

-- Acting for the owners of a highly specialised subsea operation vessel in a SCMA arbitration against charterers for wrongful termination of a six-year charterparty.
+- Acting for the owners of a highly specialised subsea operation vessel in a SCMA arbitration against the charterers for the wrongful termination of a six-year charterparty.
 Successfully obtaining an award in the sum of US$26.8m.

 2013: The University of Law (Bloomsbury)

 2009: The University of Kent

 memberships & associations

 Solicitor of the Senior Courts of England and Wales